 - 1. Machine must be LEVEL.

-- 2. Fluid must be HOT (operating temperature of 180° F. to 200° F.)
+- 2. Fluid must be HOT (operating temperature of 180° F. to 200° F.).

-- 3. Engine must be IDLING (550 to 600 rpm)
+- 3. Engine must be IDLING.

-- Area around the filler opening must be CLEAN.
+- 4. Area around the filler opening must be CLEAN.

 - 5. Transmission must be in NEUTRAL.

-- 6. Parking Brake must be engaged.
+- Brake lock must be ON.

-Check, using the dipstick located to the right behind the operator's seat.
-Fig. 5-1.
-Pull out the dipstick and wipe with a clean, lint free cloth.
-Reinsert to check the fluid level, pushing dipstick down firmly.
+Remove the floorboard in the operators compartment.
+Remove the filler cap from the filler neck, (Fig. 5-1 for the position of the filler neck).
+Pull out the strainer and dipstick from inside the filler neck and wipe the dipstick with a clean, lint free cloth.
+Re-insert to check the fluid level, pushing the strainer and dipstick down firmly.
 The fluid level must be at the FULL mark on the dipstick.
-If the fluid level is below the FULL mark, re-insert the dipstick, making sure that it is clean and free from foreign material, fill if necessary.
+If the fluid level is below the FULL mark, re-insert the strainer and dipstick, making sure that the strainer is clean and free from foreign material and fill as necessary.